Start Your Career

 Weeks 3–6: Mentored Reading

-Full case access, early reads reviewed collegially by your advisor.
+Full case access, early reads reviewed collegially by your mentor.
 Pace is yours to set.
 Feedback is for learning, not policing.

 Day 90: Fully Independent

 Reading at full pace.
-Advisor still available.
+Mentor still available.
 Politics still zero.

 Your first reads